-- □ Significantly improved code generation in most of the profiles - □ Complete rewrite of CgFX, including an API integrated with the Cg runtime API, support for extensible, cross-platform graphics state management, and support for unsized arrays and interfaces. - Substantial improvements in compiling many long shaders, especially those that make heavy use of interfaces. - D The Cg runtime is now substantially faster in many cases - □ Cg 1.4.1 now ships with native implementations for Win32, Win64, Linux (32-bit and 64-bit), and MacOS 10.3 (Panther) and 10.4 (Tiger)
+- Significantly improved code generation in most of the profiles - □ Complete rewrite of CgFX, including an API integrated with the Cg runtime API, support for extensible, cross-platform graphics state management, and support for unsized arrays and interfaces. - □ Substantial improvements in compiling many long shaders, especially those that make heavy use of interfaces. - • The Cg runtime is now substantially faster in many cases - □ Cg 1.4.1 now ships with native implementations for Win32, Win64, Linux (32-bit and 64-bit), and MacOS 10.3 (Panther) and 10.4 (Tiger)

-Note that some of this new functionality is currently only supported when using the CgGL OpenGL runtime library.
-The Direct3D-specific Cg runtime libraries currently do not support shared parameters, for example, nor does this release ship with a native D3D state manager for CgFX.
-This release also does not provided Direct3D profiles for Shader Model 3.0.
+With Cg 1.5, the Direct3D-specific Cg runtime libraries support shared parameters as well as a native D3D state manager for CgFX.
+This release also provides Direct3D profiles for Shader Model 3.0.

-With minor exceptions, Cg 1.2 or Cg 1.3 applications should work with Cg 1.4.1 without the need to recompile the program.
+With minor exceptions, Cg 1.4, Cg 1.3 and Cg 1.2 applications should work with Cg 1.5 without the need to recompile the program.
 See "Compatibility Notes," below, for more information.

-Applications and effects that used previous versions of CgFX will require modification.
-Applications that use CgFX will have to be modified to use the new CgFX API.
+Applications and effects that used previous versions of CgFX will have to be modified to use the new CgFX API.
 If the supplied OpenGL state manager for CgFX is used, the effect files themselves must be modified.
 The effects must be changed to use OpenGL state assignments, rather than the D3D state assignments supported in prior versions of CgFX.
-A subsequent release of Cg will provide D3D and cross-platform state managers for CgFX.